PORTLAND FIRE STATIONS THROUGH HISTORY

 David Campbell was Chief of the Portland Fire Department from 1895 to 1896.
 He was removed from his position due to political differences with the mayor.
 The following year, in 1896, a new administration was installed at city hall and Campbell was again promoted to Chief.
 He served continuously until his line of duty death on June 26, 1911.
 He was 47 years old.
 Campbell was very popular with the rank and file and with the citizens of Portland.
 His death rocked the city and his funeral procession was said to be the largest in the history of the city of Portland.
 While he was not the first Portland Firefighter to die in the line of duty, his death inspired a memorial to firefighters who would die in the line of duty.
 It would take 17 years, but on June 28, 1928, the memorial was unveiled to the citizens of Portland.
 It consists of a stone terrace and a limestone cenotaph on which a bronze bas-relief of Chief Campbell is displayed.
 The bas-relief shows Campbell in his uniform and holding his Chief's helmet in his hand.
 The sculpture was done by Avard Tennyson Fairbanks in 1927.
 He was the professor of sculpture at the University of Oregon.
 It is mounted on a stone slab above a fountain and pool.
 These features were designed by Paul Cret, a world renowned architect recommended by an ex-student who was a Portland architect.
 A legend is mounted above the fountain stating "Erected by many friends in honor of David Campbell, Chief of the Portland Fire Department 1895 to 1911, who lost his life in the performance of his duty June 26, 1911.
 Greater Love Hath No Man Than This."
 It cost $35,000 to build, all coming from private donations.

-A grassy, triangular park on the east side of the "David Campbell Memorial" plaza is called "Portland Firefighter Park."
-In 1963, the Portland Junior Chamber of Commerce, with the assistance of the Oregon chapter of the American Institute of Architects and local businesses and labor unions, lobbied the city to create a strip of park along the east side of the monument.
+A triangular space located at 1864 SW Alder Street contains the "David Campbell Memorial" and the Portland Firefighter Memorial Plaza.
+In 1963, the Portland Junior Chamber of Commerce, with the assistance of the Oregon chapter of the American Institute of Architects and local businesses and labor unions, lobbied the city to create a strip of park along the east side of the David Campbell Memorial monument.
 The work of narrowing 18th Avenue was completed the next year and succeeded in providing a small amount of open space adjacent to the monument as it became choked by ever-increasing traffic.
-The space was named Portland Firefighters Park.
-It boasts a large bell which once hung in the bell tower of Station 1.
+The space was named Portland Firefighters Park but today is the Portland Firefighter Memorial Plaza and David Campbell Memorial.
+The triangle boasts the Messenger Bell, which once hung in the bell tower of Station 1.
 It was purchased after "Black Saturday," the Portland fire of August 2, 1873 which leveled 22 square blocks of the city.
 The bell weighs 4,200 pounds, 800 of which are pure silver.
 When rung, it could be heard all the way to Oregon City, 13 miles away.
 Not long after the bell arrived, a fire alarm telegraph system would begin to cover the city, rendering the bell nearly obsolete before it ever saw significant use.